sraddon/SUMO-V2X-Communication-Research-Platooning-and-CIM/README.md

 SUMO is a urban traffic simulator and more information can be found about it [ here ](https://sumo.dlr.de/wiki/Simulation_of_Urban_MObility_-_Wiki)
 TraCI is a way of manually viewing information about a SUMO simulation and changing how it behaves while it is running using python (more information [here](https://sumo.dlr.de/wiki/TraCI))

+Feel free to build/learn off this and if you have any questions, let me know.

 ## Getting Started
 To start using the project it is relatively simple

 1. Install [Python](https://www.python.org/), make sure you tick the box to add python to your system path during installation
 2. Install [SUMO](https://sumo.dlr.de/wiki/Installing), make sure you tick the box to add SUMO to your system path during installation
 3. Clone this repository into a local area.
-4. Run any of the scenarios from the scenarios folder either by double clicking them or using the command prompt (python <filename>.py)
+4. Run any of the scenarios from the scenarios folder either by double clicking them or using the command prompt (ex. python Launch-Intersection-Scenario-1.py)
 Any Python compatible IDE can be used to edit the project, I used Visual Studio but there are plenty others!
 More information about the different scenarios and how they work are below.